 Projects will normally be selected from a list approved by the academic staff; A supervisor is assigned to each project which requires about 100 hour of work done over two semesters; Design, testing and construction of selected electronics hardware and/or software may be included in the work.

 • Oral Presentation 10%

 • Written Report 30%

-• On-the-job Performance 60%
+• Ongoing Assessment 60%

-ENERGY SYSTEMS LABORATORY
+ELET3600 ENERGY SYSTEMS LABORATORY

-PHYS3671 - Solar Power AND PHYS3681- Wind and Hydro Power.
+PHYS3671 - Solar Power AND PHYS3681 - Wind and Hydro Power.

 ELET3611 - Integrative Alternative Energy.